3MFConsortium/spec_booleans/3MF Boolean operations.md

 The boolean operations are restricted as the boolean operating objects to the base object MUST only reference mesh objects.
 While the base object to which apply the boolean operations MIGHT BE of any object type.

-This document describes a new element \<booleanoperations> in the \<object> elements that specifies a new object type, other than a mesh or components.
+This document describes a new element \<booleans> in the \<object> elements that specifies a new object type, other than a mesh or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

 To avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.
 However, if the 3MF Boolean Operations Extension is not enlisted a required, any consumer non-supporting the 3MF Boolean Operations Extension may be able to process the rest of the document.